 I cut my hair without really knowing what to expect.
 Back when I first went natural I only had kindergarten pictures to remind me of what my hair looked like before it had been chemically straightened at age six.
 I saw pictures of what looked like a wispy soft fro pulled into tight puffs.
 The escaping hairs looked soft enough to blow in a gentle breeze.
-I imagined it would take a while but eventually my hair would revert back to this texture.
+I imagined it would take a while but eventually, my hair would revert back to this texture.

 Boy was I wrong.
 Compared to the straight hair that remained on my head, my new growth seemed tougher and courser then I had expected.
 I didn’t care.
 I kept growing it and flat ironing it as long as I could.
-Around that time natural hair relaxers seemed to be making an appearance on the late night infomercial circuit and I bought in.
+Around that time natural hair relaxers seemed to be making an appearance on the late-night infomercial circuit and I bought in.
 I can’t say that the products worked.
-There was a law suit that happened at one point with one of the companies and reports of a lot of hair loss.
+There was a lawsuit that happened at one point with one of the companies and reports of a lot of hair loss.
 I went from that product to a similar one without blinking an eyelash.

 Thankfully nothing really bad happened to my hair but I didn’t get the straight hair that I wanted.
 You see, when I went natural I didn’t do it to have natural hair.
 I just did it because I didn’t want to use harsh burning chemicals anymore.
 At that time the natural relaxer seemed like a dream come true.
 When that failed I decided that flat ironing my hair was my best option.
 I had seen a few friends with great results and wanted my hair to be straighter than humanly possible too.

-I went to a hairdresser and told him I wanted my hair washed, blow dried and flat ironed.
+I went to a hairdresser and told him I wanted my hair washed, blow-dried and flat ironed.
 He tried to explain to me that my hair was uneven and damaged and that I should chemically straighten it.
 He told me he had state-of-the-art relaxers (He actually said this).
 When I held my ground and said no he then outright refused to do my hair.
 I felt like some kind of freak of nature.
 A hairdresser refusing to do hair?
 Was my hair that bad?
 I knew deep down that my hair was great.
-Even with the confusion of having new natural growth and straight haired ends during my university days I was still able to pull of the straight styles that I wanted and train upwards to five hours a day at the gym.
+Even with the confusion of having new natural growth and straight-haired ends during my university days I was still able to pull off the straight styles that I wanted and train upwards to five hours a day at the gym.

-Feeling humiliated I quickly left the black owned salon.
+Feeling humiliated I quickly left the black-owned salon.
 I figured he just didn’t want to do the work for the price quoted and wanted to attain a new slave-I mean repeat customer.
 He assumed that my vanity would rise higher than my principle in that matter and he assumed wrong.
-I already had lived most of my life with relaxed hair and I had a hope for something better.
+I already had lived most of my life with relaxed hair and I had hope for something better.

 To be continued